 Communicating and keeping an open dialogue with your family — and, furthermore, establishing it from the time your kids can speak — is perhaps the most important tip on this list.”If you don’t have a dinner table conversation on a regular basis, use the carpool as a vehicle to teach your kids the art of conversation,” Masini says.
 “They’re captive; take advantage of the time.
 You’ll get further if instead of being didactic, you engage them.
 Ask them questions about their day, and their feelings.
 Make jokes and tell them about yourself.
 Comment on social situations by keeping the tone positive, and steer away from gossip because it’s a bad habit that can be broken with discipline and guidance.”

 “The biggest gift parents can give their kids is a sense of self-awareness, independence and self-confidence to be able to advocate and take care of business on their own,” says Dr. Chester Goad, author and former K12 teacher and principal.
 “Kids should be fully included in conversations about their education and capabilities, and especially related to planning for the future.
 I work in higher education and I know pretty quickly when students have been taught to understand their disability or differences, and advocate for themselves and when that has always been done for them.
 As parents we’re doing our kids a disservice if we don’t teach them how to be independent, and how to approach doctors, teachers or other professionals, or really how to live life as a fully functioning adult.”

-I got a lot of “nos” from my parents growing up — because if I didnt Id be long dead.
-Dont be afraid to say “no” in your own house either.
-Kids need boundaries, and they need to recognize that they dont get everything they want.
-Say no and stand firm.
-Assert your authority.
+Don’t be afraid to say ‘no’.
+Kids need boundaries, and they need to recognize that they don’t get everything they want.
+Say ‘no’ and stand firm; assert your authority.
 Be the boss.
-Teach them about how theyll always have to answer to someone in life.
+Teach them about how they’ll always have to answer to someone in life.